impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-2-content.md

 If that argument was empty, we assume that the user didn't manually specify which shell they're using.
 In that case, we set it for them.
 We run the command `ps -p "$PPID" -o 'args='`, and then progressively whittle down the value of this output, until we get to just the name of the user's shell.

-To see in detail what happens here, I add a bunch of `echo` statements to [this `if`-block](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L35-L42){:target="_blank" rel="noopener"}, so that it looks like this:
+To see in detail what happens here, I add a bunch of `echo` statements to [this `if`-block](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L35-L42){:target="_blank" rel="noopener" }, so that it looks like this:

 ```
 shell="$1"